Dreaming381/Latios-Framework/Documentation~/Physics/README.md

 -   Simplified Overlap Queries

+-   Manifold Generation

 -   Collider improvements

-    -   Allow in and ref argument passing optimizations

     -   Allow manipulating the Collider data directly using the specialized type as a ref

-    -   Hopefully help Burst be more aggressive at optimizing

--   New Authoring Components
+-   Authoring Improvements

     -   Autofitting

     -   Scale baking options

--   More Debug Tools
+-   Query Debug Tools

-    -   Support checks with multiple Collision Layers

-    -   Sanity check unique Entities

-    -   Got any more debug view ideas?
-Let me know!
+-   Debug Gizmo Integration Hooks

+    -   If you are an asset developer interested in this, please reach out to me

 ## Not-So-Near-Term

--   Simulations (eventual requirement for Kinemation, but I just don’t foresee myself getting to it soon without outside help)
+-   Simulations (The first piece of this is Manifold Generation)

 -   Dual axis broadphase

 -   BVH broadphase

--   2D
+-   2D (Need Tiny 2D lighting support)